 Hermeto Pascoal is a prominent Brazilian composer and multi-instrumentalist.
 His compositions appear on albums by Miles Davis and other jazz heavyweights.

 He was born in 1936 in Lagoa da Canoa, a small town in northeastern Brazil.
 His reputation in Brazil is the result of a varied career.
-As a juvenile he learned to play the flute, appearing on a multitude of occasions.
+As a juvenile, he learned to play the flute, appearing on a multitude of occasions.
 When his family moved to Recife in 1950 he spent the following six years as an accordion player for radio stations, ending as the director of a complete orchestra.
 Pascoal then moved on to Rio, stunned by the possibilities and musical opportunities arising for him.

 Due to the recognition Pascoal received in the United States, the Brazilian record industry’s interest grew rapidly.
-In 1973 he released an album called A Musica Livre De Hermeto Pascoal.
+In 1973, he released an album called A Musica Livre De Hermeto Pascoal.
 It was due to his innovative power, his restlessness, his search for unconventional musical instruments: bottles, stones, water splashing, and almost everything else that could create sounds; that people started calling him “Bruxo”, the wizard.

-His masterpiece, a milestone in the Brazilian music world, was the album Slaves Mass, released 1977.
+His masterpiece, a milestone in the Brazilian music world, was the album Slaves Mass, released in 1977.
 Many other releases followed after this breakthrough.

-His influence on Brazilian music extends well beyond his own remarkable output as a writer an multi-instrumentalist.
+His influence on Brazilian music extends well beyond his own remarkable output as a writer and multi-instrumentalist.
 As the father-figure for avant-garde Brazilian Jazz, Pascoal’s pioneering music has prepped a generation of musicians who are now having a great deal to say about the direction of the American music scene.

 Airto, had this to say about his mentor: “He is the most complete musician I ever met in my life.
-I consider him almost a genius.
+I consider him almost a genius.“

 Discography: